iroumec/Zylva/README.md

 # Introduction.

-Zylva EERD is an enhanced entity-relationship model diagram application developed completely in Java.
+Zylva is an enhanced entity-relationship (EER) model diagram application developed completely in Java.

 > [!CAUTION]
 >